Meeting i3wm: A Choice for Productivity

 i3wm tiling layout example

-Key tiling characteristics:
+Key tiling characteristics of i3:

 Installing i3wm